-Discover 22 easy STEM activities for kids that are perfect for St. Patrick’s Day!
-Find Skittle science, walking rainbows, catapults and more in this collection.
+Discover 22 St Patrick’s Day STEM activities that are perfect for preschoolers!
+Find Skittle science, walking rainbows, catapults and more.

 St. Patrick’s Day is leprechauns and rainbows.
 It’s not just candy and shamrocks and pots of gold.
 Add some St. Patrick’s Day science, math, and technology to your March lesson plans with this collection of St. Patrick’s Day STEM challenges for kids.

 St Patrick’s Day STEM Activities

 A few cups of rainbow rice make math practice fun with this Rainbow Rice Addition Sensory Bin.

 This St. Patrick’s Day math worksheet has a unique spin.
 Kids will roll the dice, count the dots, and use the code to draw a unique leprechaun.

 Check out this post which features seven St. Patrick’s Day math activities.
 Kids will work on beginning algebra, data analysis, measurement, and more – all at a preschool level!

 Introduce your preschoolers to fractions with these Clover Fractions printable math manipulatives.

 Little ones will work on number recognition with this printable roll and cover St. Patrick’s Day math worksheet.